 An advisor in the ChE Undergraduate Program Office would be happy to discuss other dual degrees, based on your area of interest, and help you prepare a program of study.

 You can also pursue simultaneous Bachelor’s Degrees from the College of Engineering and the College of Literature, Science, and the Arts.
 General requirements for a combined degree with LSA are described fully in the CoE Bulletin under Combined Degree Requirements.

 Candidates for a Bachelor of Science in Engineering (B.S.E.) and Bachelor of Science (B.S.) or Bachelor of Arts (B.A) in LS&A must:

-If you are considering this program, please see Dr. Montgomery in 3094 Dow, or a chemistry advisor in 1500 chemistry to discuss your plans.
+If you are considering this program, please see contact the Che Undergraduate Program Office in 3098 Dow, or a chemistry advisor in 1500 chemistry to discuss your plans.

-If you are considering pursuing simultaneous degrees in Chemical Engineering and Chemistry, please make appointments with Dr. Montgomery and a chemistry advisor.
+If you are considering pursuing simultaneous degrees in Chemical Engineering and Chemistry, please make appointments with an advisor in the ChE Undergraduate Program Advisor and a chemistry advisor.